jnbaum/SWE6733-Group-1/README.md

 [Jira Sprint 2 Burndown](https://swe6673.atlassian.net/jira/software/projects/SCRUM/boards/1/reports/burndown?source=overview)

 Sprint 2 - Building upon the previous sprint, the team once again delivered an excellent performance in completing the user story tasks well ahead of schedule.
-With the web service hosting issue resolved, the team was able to sustain a high level of productivity which led to another buffer period for the final two weeks.
+With the web service hosting issue resolved, the team was able to sustain a high level of productivity, which led to another buffer period for the final two weeks.
 A critical improvement this sprint was the accurate reflection and consistency of task execution shown on the burndown chart.
-Unlike the previous sprint where the trajectory did not fully align with the team's performance, this time the team effectively tracked and updated the user stories upon their completion.
-As a result, the burndown chart displays an accurate reading where the initial week starts flat and is followed by a steady consistent progression towards the end of the sprint.
+Unlike the previous sprint, where the trajectory did not fully align with the team's performance, this time the team effectively tracked and updated the user stories upon their completion.
+As a result, the burndown chart displays an accurate reading where the initial week starts flat and is followed by a stead,y consistent progression towards the end of the sprint.

 ---